gromacs/gromacs/docs/doxygen/user/usinglibrary.md

       routines.
 This allows you to write your own handling for command line options from scratch.
 This is also discussed in \ref module_commandline.
- - For most control, you can use gmx::init() to do basic initialization, create your own implementation for gmx::ProgramContextInterface, and set that using gmx::setProgramContext().
+ - For most control, you can use gmx::init() to do basic initialization, create your own implementation for gmx::IProgramContext, and set that using gmx::setProgramContext().
 This allows you to customize how the \Gromacs library shows the name of the program in messages, as well as how it locates its own data files.